SegmentationBLWX/sssegmentation/docs/Tutorials.md

 #### Add New Custom Dataset

-SSSegmentation provide `BaseDataset` class to help the users quickly add a new custom dataset.
+SSSegmentation provides `BaseDataset` class to help the users quickly add a new custom dataset.

 Specifically, you can directly inherit this class to define your own dataset class.
 Here is an example code to add `SuperviselyDataset` dataset in SSSegmentation [`ssseg/modules/datasets` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) by using `BaseDataset`,